Learning-and-Intelligent-Systems/llm4pddl/README.md

   - `source venv/bin/activate`
 - Clone this repository with submodules: `git clone --recursive https://github.com/Learning-and-Intelligent-Systems/llm4pddl.git`
 - Run `pip install -e .[develop]` to install the main dependencies for development.
-  - If you encounter issues with the `transformers` dependency on MacOS, we recommend the doing the following:
+  - If you encounter issues with the `transformers` dependency on MacOS, we recommend doing the following:
     1. Run `curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh` in terminal.
     2. Restart the terminal.
     3. Run `pip install transformers==2.5.1`.